University-of-Reading-Space-Science/HUXt/README.md

 ```
 >>> conda create --name huxt huxt
+>>> conda activate huxt
 ```

+## Development Installation
-Alternatively, if you are developing features in HUXt, it can be easier to work with an editable installation.
+If you are developing features in HUXt, it can be easier to work with an editable installation.
 To do this, it is easiest to clone this repository, and with the anaconda prompt in the HUXt root directory:

 ```
 >>> conda env create -f environment.yml
+>>> conda activate huxt
 >>> pip install --no-deps -e .
 ```